Ten Lost Tribes: Lemba people

 The Lemba people (Vhalemba) of Southern Africa claim to be the descendants of several Jewish men who traveled from what is now Yemen to Africa in search of gold, where they took wives and established new communities.
 They specifically adhere to religious practices which are similar to those which exist in Judaism and they also have a tradition of being a migrant people, with clues which point to their origin in either West Asia or North Africa.
 According to the oral history of the Lemba, their ancestors were Jews who came from a place called Sena several hundred years ago and settled in East Africa.
 Sena is an abandoned ancient town in Yemen, located in the eastern Hadramaut valley, which history indicates was inhabited by Jews in past centuries.
 Some research suggests that "Sena" may refer to Wadi Masilah (near Sayhut) in Yemen, often called Sena, or alternatively to the city of Sana'a, which is also located in Yemen.

 DNA tests have not supported their claims of a Jewish heritage.

 Māori

-Some early Christian missionaries to New Zealand speculated that the native Maori were descendants of the Lost Tribes.
+Some early Christian missionaries to New Zealand speculated that the native Māori were descendants of the Lost Tribes.
 Some Māori later embraced this belief.